Gianlooca/alteramusica/README.md

 ## User Experience

 ### Target Audience
-- People looking for a place to dine at
-- People looking to order take away
-- Groups of people looking for a place to carter a event
+- Music lovers looking for something new to listen to.
-- Small to medium wedding parties
+- Enthusiasts and collectors of peculiar, ethnic, popular and little-known music.
+- DJs and music producers into the analog format music who like to sample to compose their tracks.
+- People who inherited or have records/cassettes they're not interested in and want to sell.

 ### User Requrements and Expectations

-- A simple and intuitive navigation system
+- A simple, smart and intuitive navigation system.
-- Quickly and easily find relevant information
-- Links and functions that work as expected
+- Links and functions that work as expected.
-- Good presentation and a visually appealing design regardless of screen size
+- A visually appealing and responsive website.
-- An easy way to contact the bussines
+- All the information needed to contact the business.
-- Simple content that the user can skim read
-- Accessibility
+- A good level of accessibility.

 ### User Stories